abhilashilapanda/Sample-Superstore/README.md

 # Sample-Superstore
-Business Analysis, trend on Sales and Profit of a company
+Business Analysis, Profit & Sales trend of a company.
+Interactive dashboard showing Sales & Profit in states and cities in US.